rockettheme/docs/Docs/phpbb/start/styles.md

 Introduction
 -----

-In phpBB3, **styles** are made up of three components: **templates**, **themes**, and **imagesets**.
+In phpBB, **styles** are made up of three components: **templates**, **themes**, and **imagesets**.
 These components work together to create a unique user experience for members of your board.
 A style can be altered after installation, and you can freely switch between styles in the backend of your phpBB site.

 Installing a new style in phpBB requires you to upload files to your site.
 One popular choice is [FileZilla][filezilla], though any dedicated or Web-based file transfer solution that allows you to transfer files to your server should work.